-GEN 104 English composition- 3c/h This course is designed to help students improve their writing skills in English.
-Through a series of lectures, readings, writing exercises, and workshops, students will learn how to write clear, concise, and effective English compositions, including essays, reports, and research papers.
+This course is designed to help students improve their English writing skills.
+Through a series of lectures, readings, writing exercises, and workshops, students will learn to write clear, concise, and effective compositions in English, including essays, reports, and research papers.
 The course will cover various aspects of writing, including grammar, punctuation, sentence structure, paragraph development, thesis statements, research methods, and citation styles.
-In addition, students will learn how to analyze and evaluate different types of texts, including academic articles, news articles, and literary works, and use them as models for their own writing.
-The course will also emphasize critical thinking and argumentation skills, encouraging students to develop and articulate their own ideas and opinions on various topics, and to support them with evidence and logical reasoning.
-Throughout the course, students will receive feedback on their writing from the instructor and peers, and will have opportunities to revise and improve their work based on this feedback.
-By the end of the course, students should be able to produce wellstructured, persuasive, and grammatically correct compositions that meet the standards of academic writing in English.
-This course is intended for students who have a basic knowledge of English grammar and vocabulary, and who want to improve their writing skills in English.
-Prior coursework in English or a related field is recommended but not required.
+Additionally, students will learn to analyze and evaluate different types of texts, including academic articles, news articles, and literary works, and use them as models for their own writing.
+The course will also emphasize critical thinking and argumentation skills, encouraging students to develop and articulate their own ideas and opinions on various topics, and support them with evidence and logical reasoning.
+Throughout the course, students will receive feedback on their writing from the instructor and peers and will have opportunities to revise and improve their work based on this feedback.
+By the end of the course, students should be able to produce well-structured, persuasive, and grammatically correct compositions that meet the standards of academic writing in English.
+This course is intended for students who have a basic knowledge of English grammar and vocabulary, and who wish to improve their English writing skills.
+Previous coursework in English or a related field is recommended, but not required.